 CoviD-19: Business Support

 We are gathering all the information we can to support you and your business through these challenging times.
 The latest announcements are also covered in our blogs.
 We are staying alert, to control the virus and save lives.
-Our offices remain closed as we continue to work from home, but you can still get in touch as usual.
+Our business continues to be here to help yours and while most staff continue to work from home, reception is manned to redirect calls and enquiries as necesssary.
+We are open, we can’t let you in just yet – but you can still get in touch as usual.

-Following the Prime Minister’s address on Sunday 10 May, the government has published “OUR PLAN TO REBUILD: The UK Government’s COVID-19 recovery strategy”.
+The government published “OUR PLAN TO REBUILD: The UK Government’s COVID-19 recovery strategy” in May.
 You can read the full guidance here.
 Our summary of the 50 page document is as follows:

 - Phase 1 was containing the virus.
 A phased recovery is planned, and is largely dependent on keeping the Reproduction Rate -R- below 1.
 The government has repeatedly stressed all the measures below are contingent on the R rate.
 If it rises, they will apply the brakes.

 - Phase 2, stresses that handwashing, social distancing, limiting the number of social contacts, reducing the exposure of vulnerable groups and shielding extremely vulnerable and self isolation and quarantining of households that are symptomatic or diagnosed all remain central.
 The message to “stay alert”, recognises that some people cannot work from home and provides modest steps to allow them to return to Covid-19 secure workplaces.

 - There is a slight change of emphasis towards facilitating a return to Covid-19 secure workplaces for those who cannot work from home.
 Guidance has been published on what constitutes Covid-19 secure workplaces.
 We have summarised the 5 key points common to all Covid-19 secure guidance in our blog.